alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 This simple technique can be used for moderately private pages, but do not use it if you need to keep stuff secret.

-The relevant excerpts of the Nginx config file `site.conf` are:
+The relevant excerpts of the Nginx config file `site.conf` are shown here
+commented:

 ```
+# declare the filter server
 upstream filter {
         server 127.0.0.1:8787 max_fails=3 fail_timeout=1s;
         keepalive 1024;
 }
 server {
+    # listen on port 80
     listen 80 default_server;

+    # do not use the regular log
     access_log off;

+    # send json as text, also in Lua
     default_type text/plain;
     lua_use_default_type on;

     location / {
+        # send traffic to the filter server
         proxy_pass http://filter;
+        # log using Lua
         log_by_lua '
             local logging = require("logging")
             local request_time = ngx.now() - ngx.req.start_time()
             local status = ngx.status
+            # log status code and time taken by the request
             logging.add_plot(ngx.shared.log_dict, status, request_time)
             ';
     }